VishnuDileesh/THN_scraper_api/README.md

-# THN_scraper
+# THN_scraper_api

-> A simple python script that goes to all four category pages in thehackernews.com and grabs all the latest articles and will print the article's title and links to the terminal
+> A simple python script that goes to all four category pages in thehackernews.com and grabs all the latest articles and serves a json api for activating the scraping and to get all the scraped data.

 ---